1,000+ Opportunities

 To pay for behavioral health services that are reimbursable through a third-party payer (Sanford, Blue Cross Blue Shield, Medicaid, Medicaid Expansion, etc.) To pay for services or supports that are experimental or not evidence-based/best practices.

-Based on current listing details, eligibility includes: Local health departments in North Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local health departments in North Dakota.
+Confirm the full requirements in the official notice before applying.